Undocumented Students

 The citizenship requirements vary for aid programs from the Maryland Higher Education Commission (MHEC).
 Non-citizens who attend TU and qualify for in-state tuition via the Dream Act and DACA provisions in Maryland's tuition residency requirements are eligible to apply for the following MHEC aid programs, but must still meet all other requirements and application deadlines.

-Grant App Deadline: To apply these grants for Fall 2023 and Spring 2024, you must submit a 2023-2024 MSFAA by March 1, 2023.
+Grant App Deadline: To apply these grants for Fall 2025 and Spring 2026, you must submit a 2025-2026 MHEC One-App by March 1, 2025.

 To apply for the Cybersecurity Scholarships, login to MDCAPS.